sasstools/sass-lint/docs/rules/variable-for-property.md

 By default `properties` is an empty array and therefore no properties are forced to use variables as values.

-When `properties` contains the values shown in the options section example the following would be disallowed
+When `properties` contains the values shown in the options section example the following would be disallowed:

 ```scss
 .bar {